jcbendernh/Editable-Reports-with-Power-Apps-Databricks/README.md

 This Cloud Flow writes back to the Databricks Delta table in 4 steps.
 1. **When Power Apps calls a flow (V2)**<BR>
 This lists the Parameters which are the fields passed from the button click in the formula above.  <BR>
-**IMPORTANT**: The order of these fields listed in the parameters must match the order of the fields passed in the OnSelect statement of button in Power Apps fields to save correctly.<BR>
+**IMPORTANT**: The order of these fields listed in the parameters must match the order of the fields passed in the button **OnSelect** statement in Power Apps for the fields to save correctly.<BR>

     ![PowerAutomateStep1](./img/PowerAutomateStep1.png)